faviomob/SpinningView/README.md

 - Propagate content object between view controllers on segue;
 - Control presentation of particular UI elements in the view controller when specific data changes;
 - Calculate views geometry in the background for faster scrolling;

+> Keep in mind, that _WidgetKit_ is not a set of ready-to-use views and view controllers.
+Your _UI_ is completly under your control.

 ## Demo